-Once the CRMU receives a complaint, the Director conducts a review within 14 days to assess whether the complaint raises issues regarding legitimate harm stemming from a Bank-funded project.
-The Director then registers the complaint, requests more information, or rejects it.
-Once registered, the Director decides whether it should be dealt with through problem-solving or compliance review.
-The Director then informs the President, and the Boards of Directors of the decision.
-AfDB Management is notified of the complaint and given 21 days to respond, stating whether they have complied or intend to comply with Bank policy.
+Once the CRMU receives a complaint, the Director conducts a review within 14 days to assess whether the complaint raises legitimate claims of harm stemming from a Bank-funded project.
+If this criterion is met, the Director then registers the complaint and asks AfDB Management to submit a response within 21 days.
+The Director then initiates either problem-solving or compliance review, based on the complainants' stated preference.
+If complainants request both functions, the problem-solving will be undertaken first.
+The Director then informs the President and the Boards of Directors of the decision.